Easy Peanut Butter Fudge: A Simple Version of Granny’s Christmas Candy

 - Cut into 1-inch squares and serve.

 The next time you need a quick and easy dessert for the peanut butter lover in your life, give this new version of old fashioned peanut butter fudge a try.
-With just four simple ingredients and no need for a candy thermometer, it may just be the easiest homemade peanut butter fudge recipe you will ever try.
+With just three simple ingredients and no need for a candy thermometer, it may just be the easiest homemade peanut butter fudge recipe you will ever try.

 Related Posts